timotejroiko/fast-zlib/README.md

 console.log(decompress(data).toString()); // 123456789
 ```

 When working with streams where fragmentation can occur (such as TCP streams) its a good idea to watch for zlib's delimiter and join chunks together.
-Decompression will still work with incomplete chunks but will return incomplete data that you will need to join yourself.
+Decompression will still work with incomplete chunks but will return incomplete data that you will need to process yourself.

 ```js
 stream.on("data", chunk => {